-Living in a culture of instant gratification, it’s often preferable to pick a nail salon because of its close proximity and a service menu that’s easy on the wallet.
-We get it — there’s nothing like a $20 gel rate to seal the deal, right?
-But, are you really paying attention to your surroundings or is it the low, low price that’s drawing you in?
-This mindset could leave you at risk for anything from poorly applied polish to a serious infection.
-To shed some light on what your nail salon experience should be like, we asked Sarah Gibson Tuttle, owner of Olive & June in Beverly Hills and Robert Nguyen, owner of The House of Polish in Beverly Hills some questions on everything from salon safety and cleanliness to the red flags you should look out for on your next salon visit.
-Here’s the lowdown!
+We’re all guilty of choosing a nail salon because it’s right around the corner, has a service menu that’s easy on the wallet or, let’s be honest, will take you the night before a big event.
+We get it — desperate times call for desperate measures, plus there’s nothing like a $20 gel manicure.
+And while you’ve probably done this many times without consequence, not paying attention to your surroundings could cost you more than a bad paint job.
+An unhygienic nail salon could leave you with an infection, or worse.
+To shed some light on what your nail salon experience should be like, we asked Sarah Gibson Tuttle, owner of Olive & June, and Robert Nguyen, owner of The House of Polish, to share details on everything from salon safety and cleanliness to the red flags you should look out for on your next salon visit.
+Here’s what they had to say:

-Sarah Gibson Tuttle: According to California's State Board, tools need to at least be disinfected by a hospital-grade sanitizer, such as Barbicide.
+Sarah Gibson Tuttle: According to California's State Board, tools need to at least be disinfected by a hospital-grade sanitizer, like barbicide.
 We choose to sterilize our tools with an autoclave, which is a step above sanitization.

 SGT: Check out the label on your autoclave packet: If the strip on the packet looks new and the color unchanged (strips should change color when sanitation is complete), that is a good indicator that the salon is pretending to use an autoclave.

-RN: Single-use items would be anything that cannot be sanitized.
-Such as nail files, buffers and pumice bars.
+RN: Single-use items would be anything that cannot be sanitized: nail files, buffers and pumice bars.
 We too often see these items being reused in salons all around the world.

-MAKEUP.COM: What are some serious red flags or things to stay away from?
+What are some serious red flags at nail salons?

 SGT: The best way to judge a salon is by its pedicure bowls.
 Always look for a salon that uses separate foot baths.
-Spa chairs with built-in bowls are very hard to properly clean and bacteria love to live in the pipes!
-Ask how the tools are cleaned.
-Don't be shy!
+Spa chairs with built-in bowls are very hard to properly clean and bacteria love to live in the pipes.
+Also, ask how the tools are cleaned and don't be shy.
 Find out if the salon uses an autoclave or at the very least, a hospital-grade sanitizer.
 Unfortunately, many salons skip both steps entirely and use either cheap Windex (no joke) or autoclave brand pouches that are never run through the actual machine.

 RN: When you first walk into a salon you should pay attention to the cleanliness of the place.
-It’s hard to tell at first but there will be signs.
+It’s hard to tell at first, but there will be signs.
 If the files or buffers look used, you should be cautious of the service.
 Also some things that shouldn’t be used at all are credo blades or razors that look like cheese graters.
-If I saw any of these things happening in a salon I would probably head for the door.
-A good trick is to ask if you can keep your single-use items after the service since they are supposed to throw them away, anyway.
+If I saw any of these things happening in a salon, I would probably head for the door.
+A good trick is to ask if you can keep your single-use items after the service because they are supposed to throw them away anyway.
 If they are hesitant, it’s a big red flag.

-MAKEUP.COM: As a customer, how can you tell if a nail salon is doing all of the right things?
-Is it okay to ask your nail tech how things are cleaned?
+As a customer, how can you tell if a nail salon is doing all of the right things?
+Is it OK to ask your nail tech how things are being cleaned?

 RN: Manicures are done with regular lacquers, which we are all familiar with.
 Gel manicures feature longer-lasting color formulas that are applied to your natural nails with the aid of a UV/LED lamp.
 Now hard gels and acrylics are artificial nails, which could be extended from your natural nail to add length.
 Both services should be maintained by a professional nail tech every two weeks.
 Hard gels are much lighter and fragile in comparison to acrylics.